Parashah: Validity of scrolls

 Maimonides' strict ruling that any error in the parashot completely invalidates a Torah scroll led to a major halakhic debate that continues to this day.
-Among those who ruled against Maimonides' stricture in practice were his son, Rabbi Abraham, Rabbi Menachem HaMeiri, Maharam Halava, Mahari Mintz, and Rabbi Ovadia Yosef.
+Among those who ruled against Maimonides' stricture in practice were his son, Abraham Maimonides, Menachem Meiri, Moshe Chalava, Judah Minz, and Ovadia Yosef.

-All of the above authorities rule that a scroll containing parashot based on alternative scribal traditions that disagree with Maimonides' list of parashot (Laws of Tefillin, Mezuzah and Torah Scrolls, chapter 8) is nevertheless a valid scroll.
+All of the above authorities rule that a scroll containing parashot based on alternative scribal traditions that disagree with Maimonides' list of parashot is nevertheless a valid scroll.
 However, even according to the lenient opinion, a blatant error with no source in any scribal tradition invalidates a Torah scroll.

 Rules and customs for public reading

 One basic halakhic rule for public reading of the Torah is that no fewer than three verses at a time be read.
 As a corollary to this, there is a specific rule regarding parashot: One may not leave off reading less than three verses before the end of a parashah, nor may one end off reading by starting a new parashah but leaving off less than three verses from its beginning.

 When a Torah portion is read in public from a scroll as part of the synagogue service, it is divided into smaller sections among several people (for instance, 3 short sections on weekdays or 7 on the Sabbath).
 The points at which the portion is subdivided often take the parashot into account, but there is no hard and fast rule for this.

 The selections from Nevi'im that are read as haftarot are based on custom.
 At times, some of these customs choose the exact beginning or end of a haftarah because it coincides with a parashah division.